koala-droid/acme-web-design/development-strategy.md

 Social distancing with CSS on this branch.

-## 6. User Story 6: it is all about branching
+## 6. User Story 6: pages styled.
+As a user of this story you will enjoy the pages styled.

 ### Repo